Love, sadness, anger, joy, procrastination.

 - I maintain a Master To-Dos list where I brain-dump every single item that I have to do.
 This is an on-going list I am continuously adding to.
 There is no organization to this list.
 It’s simply everything I write down as I create or remember a task that needs to be done.

 - Each morning I move things from the Master To-Do List to my Daily To-Do List in order of priority.
 Must Do, Should Do, Could Do.

 - Finally, I block out my time.
 I block out every single thing I need to do.
 I block out time for breaks, lunch, my Should Do tasks, meditation, time to get up and move around moments, prep dinner, etc. Everything for the day is blocked out.
 This keeps me focused on the tasks I need to do and not scrolling through social media or getting sucked into my emails.

 I created a Simplified Daily Planner for myself to help me with this process!
 I am sharing it with you!
 Download it today and get yourself motivated and on track!

 Follow these tips above and your productivity will be on the rise in no time.

 It’s also super important to remember that it takes practice.
-The more often you focus on getting things done, the easier it will be.
-Also be sure to check out my Simplify My Day Planner to help you get a jump start on crushing your to-do’s!
+The more often you flex your focus muscle, the easier it will be!